KumarRishabh/SLV-CTMCApproximation.jl/README.md

 # Stochastic Volatility Options Pricing with Markov Chain Approximation

 This Julia library implements the Markov chain approximation approach to simulate and price options using Stochastic Volatility models.
-This approach is based on the work of Zhenyu Cui, which provides an efficient method for dealing with stochastic processes in the context of financial modeling.
+This approach is based on the work of Zhenyu Cui et. al. [^1][^2][^3], which provides an efficient method for dealing with stochastic processes in the context of financial modeling.

 ## Overview